GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 uid: f7de1bc9af4e46e499cc0c134b3758a6
 ```

 Next, you'll create a user with the proper IAM roles to approve this promotion to your prod Target and make your production push.

 Click **Next** to proceed.

 ## Defining Approvers

 Cloud Deploy is designed to integrate with multiple personas within an IT organization.
 For the product owner or team lead who approves production changes, there's a special IAM Role that can be bound to users and service accounts to give them the capability to approve pipeline promotions.

 Due to the nature of this one-person tutorial, we're not going to actually use another account to approve the process. **This step is optional and not required for completion of subesequent steps**.
 But we will walk through creating a service account and binding it to the `clouddeploy.approver` role.

 First, create a new service account.

 ```bash
 gcloud iam service-accounts create pipeline-approver --display-name 'Web-App Pipeline Approver'
 ```

 Confirm your new Service Account was created.

 ```bash
 gcloud iam service-accounts list
 ```

 Your output should include your new Approver Service Account as well as Service Accounts for each GKE cluster that were created with the bootstrap process.
 Note the `EMAIL` address for your new Approver service account.
-You'll need it in the next step.
+The command in the next step will use this email address.

 ```terminal
 DISPLAY NAME                            EMAIL                                                           DISABLED